 - a.
-Interest: At applicable interest rate (PDST-F + Spread or BSP Overnight Rate, whichever is higher).
+Interest: Payment of interest on the unpaid principal amount of each Advance on each Interest Payment Date for the Interest Period then ending at the Applicable Interest Rate (PDST-F + Spread or BSP Overnight Rate, whichever is higher).
 Such interest shall accrue from and including the first day of each Interest Period up to the last day of such Interest Period.
 The Facility Agent shall notify all the Lenders of any adjustment in an Interest Payment Date at least three Banking Days prior to the adjusted Interest Payment Date. - b.
-Repayment: The principal amount shall be paid in twenty-seven equal consecutive quarterly installments commencing on the fourteenth quarter from the initial borrowing date.
-Final repayment date is ten (10) years after initial borrowing.
+Repayment: The principal amount shall be paid in 27 equal consecutive quarterly installments.

-The first drawdown was made on May 24, 2012 amounting to \$550.00 million.
-Capitalized debt issuance cost related on the first drawdown amounted to \$2.75 million and is amortized using the EIR method over the loan's term.
-As of December 31, 2012, amortization of debt issuance cost recognized as part of "Property, plant and equipment" account in the consolidated statements of financial position amounted to \$0.24 million.
+The first drawdown was made on May 24, 2012 amounting to ₱550 million.
+Capitalized debt issuance cost related on the first drawdown amounted to ₱2.75 million and is amortized using the EIR method over the loan's term.
+As of December 31, 2012, amortization of debt issuance cost recognized as part of "Property, plant and equipment" account in the consolidated statements of financial position amounted to ₱0.24 million.